The Learning Challenge Curriculum at Sheringham is a question-based approach to structuring and delivering the new National Curriculum.

 RE at Sheringham promotes British Values, ensuring that all members of the community understand each individual's right to believe what they wish, as long as it doesn't hurt anybody, as well as mutual respect and tolerance for people of different cultures.
 RE does not promote nor undermine any religion or belief system.

-PSHE is embedded throughout the curriculum, with teachers promoting it through science, geography, history and also philosophy lessons.
+PSHE is both embedded throughout the curriculum, with teachers promoting it through science, geography, history and also philosophy lessons.
 We now use Jigsaw PSHE to further promote the three core themes.

 - Core theme 1- Health and well-being.